Skip to main content

 Is Trintellix or Prozac better?

-Currently, there are no head-to-head clinical trials comparing Trintellix and Prozac.
-However, both prescription drugs are effective for alleviating the symptoms of depression.
-Depending on your overall condition, your doctor may prescribe one over the other.
+Currently, there are limited clinical trials comparing Trintellix and Prozac.
+However, both prescription drugs work well to manage symptoms of depression.
+A healthcare provider may prescribe one over the other depending on a person’s overall condition.

 Can I use Trintellix or Prozac while pregnant?

 Trintellix or Prozac should only be used during pregnancy if the benefits outweigh the risks.
-Taking Trintellix or Prozac during pregnancy may increase the risk of birth defects.
-Talk to your doctor if you are pregnant or breastfeeding before taking these antidepressants.
+Taking these drugs late in pregnancy may increase the risk of high blood pressure in the lungs and breathing or feeding problems in newborns.
+Seek medical advice from a healthcare provider for treatment options while pregnant or breastfeeding.

 Can I use Trintellix or Prozac with alcohol?